PiotrMakarewicz/deploy/oracle/README.md

  - dodać w przeglądarce certyfikat do frontendu i backendu

 ## To mention
- - HTTPS forced on calls between front and backend (we want HTTP but app forces HTTPS, which the backend does not listen for)
+ - HTTPS forced on calls between front and backend (we want HTTP but app forces HTTPS, which the backend does not listen for) - attempt: removing `Strict-Transport-Security` from nginx.conf for UI.

  ## Useful commands